minoad/articles/style_guides_cheatsheets/cheatsheets/python_time_complexity.md

 In those early days, the team hadn't anticipated the exponential growth of their data.
 As a result, the architecture and algorithms they chose struggled to handle the increased scale efficiently.

-## Details

-We use `Big-O` notation to express the complexity of an algorithm as it relates to the size of the input.
-Each `O()` will be referred to as a `Complexity Class`.  `n` denotes the number of elements in list.
-In some cases where more than one input list exists `m` is used.

 When analyzing algorithmic efficiency, we're often more concerned with the relative sizes of input datasets rather than their absolute values.
-For instance, if dataset n1 has 10 more elements than dataset n2, this minor discrepancy doesn't significantly affect our assessment.
+For instance, if dataset `n1` has 10 more elements than dataset `n2`, this minor discrepancy doesn't significantly affect our assessment.
 What matters more are the higher-order factors that determine how the algorithm's performance scales with increasing input sizes.

 By focusing on these higher-order factors, we can gain insights into how the algorithm will perform as the input size grows to much larger scales.
 This approach allows us to make more generalized statements about an algorithm's efficiency, independent of specific input sizes.

 In essence, we're interested in understanding how the algorithm's performance changes as we scale up the input size, not fixating on individual constants or minor differences between dataset sizes.

+## Assumptions and Required Understanding

+* We use `Big-O` notation to express the complexity of an algorithm as it relates to the size of the input.
+* `O(Any)` are referred to as complexity classes.
+* `n` denotes the number of elements in list.
+In some cases where more than one input list exists `m` is used.
+* Asymptotic analysis is concerned with the dominant term.
+If your analysis reveals `2n^2` number of operations, then `n^2` dominates `2n`, so the 2 is dropped to give us `O(n^2)`.

 ## Real Life Algorithmic Examples

 It can be helpful to de-abstract the thought process by using real world examples of algorithms which exhibit specific complexity classes.
-Asymptotic analysis relates the execution time to complete a process and its relationship to input size.

-Input size is denoted by n.

 ### Example 1 - Common Constant Example `O(1)`